itohio/itohio.github.io/blog/content/acoustics/esp32-as-bluetooth-audio/index.md

 ![PCM5102 - image from Aliexpress](pcm5102-board.jpg)

-Frustrated, I desoldered the Cirrus Logic DAC and plugged in PCM5102 and vuola!
+Frustrated, I desoldered the Cirrus Logic DAC and plugged in PCM5102 and viola!
 Perfect sound!
 No noise, no distortion - perfect.
 Although, this board has to be configured like so:

 ![PCM5102 Jumpers - image from Aliexpress](pcm5102-jumpers.jpg)

-The thing is, PCM5102 can generate its own MCLK from BCLK provided by ESP32, so that confirms my(grounded and confirmed by a logic analyser) suspision, that the MCLK output from ESP32 is garbage.
+The thing is, PCM5102 can generate its own MCLK from BCLK provided by ESP32, so that confirms my(grounded and confirmed by a logic analyzer) suspicion, that the MCLK output from ESP32 is garbage.
 Interestingly enough, I did not find any useful articles about marrying ESP32 and CS4344, but there was one elusive question on some forum regarding dirty MCLK output...
 But there were no further messages on that topic :(